BinaryCrate/binarycrate-mvp2/deployment.md

 git pull
 ```

-Now the are on the master branch.
+Now we are on the master branch.
 First we want to update from the develop branch.

 ```
 git merge develop --no-ff